NCAS-CMS/cfdm/joss/paper.md

 cfdm library will need to respond to such changes.
 To facilitate this, there is a core implementation (cfdm.core) that defines an in-memory representation of a field construct, but with no further features.
-The implementation of an extension to the CF data model then proceeds as
+The implementation of an enhancement to the CF data model then proceeds as
 follows: the core implementation is first updated independently, and then the functionality for dataset interaction and further field construct modification is updated outside of the inherited core